 Process Authority

 Certain beverages, depending on the type and how they are produced, will require the expertise of a process authority.
-A process authority is a person or entity that has been expertly trained in food-handling techniques, food-protection principles, personal hygiene and plant sanitation practices, pH controls and critical factors in acidification.
+A process authority is a person or entity that has been expertly trained in food-handling techniques, food-protection principles and several other critical areas.
 The process authority helps to determine processing methods, measures, and analysis that ensure product safety and shelf-stability.
 A scheduled process is your commercial formulation and procedure, which has been review and edited by a recognized process authority and which must be followed exactly by the contract packer.

 Preservation Methods